 Smart TV Competition

-While Roku’s specific plans for Pinkerton are not clear yet, the general goal of augmenting its smart TV platform with better AI search capabilities and improved NLP fits with a recent flurry of new and improved smart TV virtual assistant.
-Google and Amazon have both recently released new set-top devices for Chromecast set-top Fire TV, respectively, and added additional features to Google Assistant and Alexa for smart TV users.
+While Roku’s specific plans for Pinkerton are not clear yet, the general goal of augmenting its smart TV platform with better AI search capabilities and improved NLP fits with a recent flurry of new and improved smart TV virtual assistants.
+Google and Amazon have both recently released new set-top devices for Chromecast and Fire TV, respectively, and added additional features to Google Assistant and Alexa for smart TV users.
 Internationally, Roku is facing new competition in several countries.
 Last month saw Russian search engine giant Yandex taking a page from its American rivals by adding its Alice voice assistant to its smart TV platform.
 At the same time, Australia’s largest television subscription service, Foxtel, upgraded its smart TV service by adding TiVo’s voice search platform.
-European telecoms are a similar idea from a different starting point.
-SFR in France and Vodafone in Spain are debuted smart speakers with unique voice assistants over the last few weeks that can act independently yet are deeply integrated with their smart TV platforms.
+European telecoms are looking at a similar idea from a different starting point.
+SFR in France and Vodafone in Spain debuted smart speakers with unique voice assistants over the last few weeks that can act independently yet are deeply integrated with their smart TV platforms.